Spellhold-Studios/Stutter-Debug-Tool/README.md

 The tool will patch every script block with a text stating which script and block number is running.
 The text is shown in the dialogue box in-game and right above the entity executing the script.

-*Please check the complete [Readme](https://spellhold-studios.github.io/readmes/stutter-debug-tool/readme-stutterdebug.english.txt) to learn more about this mod before installation.*
+*Please check the complete [Readme](https://spellhold-studios.github.io/readmes/stutter-debug-tool/readme-stutterdebug.english.txt) to learn more about this tool before installation.*

 ## How to debug a script stutter